Dylan2432/S24_Team3_EV_Motorcycle_Chassis_Dynamometer/README.md

 ### Recognitions

 We would like to thank Jesse Roberts for continually giving feedback and advice on the project and investing plenty of time and effort into the project.
 We would also like to thank our mechanical engineering partnering team for providing useful insight from a unique perspective and helping the team with any mechanical problems.
+Next, we would like to thank past Capstone teams for their advice and support.
 Last but not least, we would like to thank Proton Power for giving us the opportunity to apply the knowledge learned in class to the bike they have provided us to test on.

 ## Repo Organization